-6.2 A published letter from which it appears that a company may have breached the Code is dealt with as a complaint with the author being treated as the complainant.
-The procedure set out in Paragraph 6.1 above will be followed.
+7.2 A published letter from which it appears that a company may have breached the Code is dealt with as a complaint with the author being treated as the complainant.
+The procedure set out in Paragraph 7.1 will be followed.

-Code of Practice Panel - Rulings
+8 Code of Practice Panel - Rulings

-7.1 Where the Panel rules that there is a breach of the Code, the complainant and the respondent company are so advised in writing and are given the reasons for the decision.
+8.1 Where the Panel rules that there is a breach of the Code, the complainant and the respondent company must be advised in writing and given the reasons for the decision.